Faculty and Staff

 Annunciation Catholic School employs or contracts teachers who hold baccalaureate or higher degrees, have at least three years of teaching experience in public or private schools, or have special skills, knowledge, or expertise that qualifies them to provide instruction in subjects taught.

-Jennifer Ponte, A.A., Pre-K
+Jasmine Montgomery A.A., Pre-K

 jmontgomery@annun.org